This information about the equality laws is for people who live in England, Northern Ireland, Scotland and Wales.

 If you are looking for information about disability discrimination in another country, please contact your local epilepsy organisation.

-- The different types of disability discrimination
+- The Equality Act – different types of disability discrimination

 - Areas of life where the equality laws can help

-- What to do if you think you’ve been treated unfairly under the equality laws
+- What to do if you think you’ve been treated unfairly

-Kate Whittaker has declared no conflict of interest.
+Carl Graham has declared no conflict of interest.

 This information has been produced under the terms of The Information Standard.